COVID-19: Coronavirus - Government Support for Companies

 - TVS: Landlords of sports facilities can qualify for the TVS.
-The application can be submitted from 9 March to 3 May 2021.
+More information.

 - TOA: support entrepreneurs to use the opportunities that the Private Agreement Homologation Act (WHOA) will soon offer them.
 This makes it easier to reach agreements with creditors.
 Entrepreneurs can already meet with their creditors to formalise this immediately after 1 January 2021.
 Details on Dutch Chamber of Commerce website

 - TONK: The Temporary Support Necessary Costs (TONK) is intended for employers and the government will reimburse necessary costs (e.g. rent, mortgage, gas, water, electricity, etc.) due to loss of income.
-Applications can be submitted to the local municipality, reimbursement can be retroactively from January 1, 2021 to June 30, 2021.
+More information

 - TVL: The Fixed Allowance (TVL) helps SMEs and self-employed professionals to pay part of their fixed costs.
 The compensation of a minimum of 1,000 euros and a maximum of 50,000 euros is for companies that have lost more than 30% of their turnover due to the corona crisis.
 Regulation will continue until June 30, 2021, visit RVO website